 Ultimately using vibrato is a personal choice.
 However, because it is natural for most voices to have it, holding back vibrato altogether may introduce harmful muscle tension into your voice.
 The best course is usually to balance vibrato with straight tone.
 Let the text of the song guide your phrasing.
 Let the song’s placement in your voice, tempo, and dynamics help shape the lines with vibrato and straight tones.

-I hope that these five singing lessons felt like a good place to start as you work on your vocal technique.
+I hope that these online voice lessons felt like a good place to start as you work on your vocal technique.
 Practice the skills we went over, and keep developing your style.
 If you’d like to learn more about various singing styles, Berklee Online offers courses in pop and rock, R&B, and jazz vocals.